 After the exercise, I take their recovery drink, which is carb-free and contains creatine.

-I drink Bang soda for an extra boost of energy during the day, which is sugar-free and packed with CoQ10, creatine, caffeine, and BCAA (I don’t drink it during fasting times).
+I drink Bang soda for an extra energy boost during the day, which is sugar-free and packed with CoQ10, creatine, caffeine, and BCAA (I don’t drink it during fasting times).

 To track my progress, I’ve implemented a system where I take the following measurements: